cloudflare/cloudflare-docs/content/pages/get-started/direct-upload.md

 Below is the supported file types for each Direct Upload options:
 * Wrangler: A single folder of assets.
 (Zip files are not supported.)
-* Drag and Drop: A zip file or single folder of assets.
+* Drag and drop: A zip file or single folder of assets.

 ## Wrangler CLI